BladeScraper-Designs/Ethos_BattSelector/scripts/BattSelector/README.md

   - Use Capacity: Use this to set your Use(able) capacity.
 Most people fly 80% of a battery and consider that "dead" (to preserve LiPo health).
 The Percent Remaining reflects the remaining _usable_ capacity, e.g. 4000mAh when the battery is 5000mAh and Use Capacity set to 80%.

 ## Notes
-Currently only works on widgets of size 256x100px.
+  - Currently only works on widgets of size 256x100px.
 More sizes will be added eventually.
+  - Probably Really Buggy, Enjoy

 ### Version History
   - Version 1.0 - Initial Release.
 Basic Functionality is there.
 Only compatible with 256x100px widget size.